hakichris/Blog-App/README.md

 # 📖 [Blog] <a name="about-project"></a>

-**[Blog]** A fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts
+**[Blog]** A fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts and demo for rails application.

 ## 🛠 Built With <a name="built-with"></a>